 The Pool Filtration

 To get rid of 1) and 2) the filtration unit of the Pool works continuously.
 There are drains at the bottom of the deepest end of the pool that sucks in the water continuously and sends to the filtration system.
 There are also drains at the top sides of the pool that sucks the surface water of the pool (where lighter debri oil, hair float) and sends to the filtration system.
-Most filters in Apartment Complexes are high-rate sand filters, which are large tanks with containing thick bed of special grade sand with a squarish shape.
+Most filters in Apartment Complexes are high-rate sand filters, which are large tanks containing thick bed of special grade sand in a squarish shape.
 The water first goes through a strainer that catches larger debris like dry leaves, and then goes through this sand filter where rest of the debris are caught.

 Water is then fed back into the pool.

 To dislodge and clean up the fine dust settled on the pool floor, the Pool Vaccum Cleaner is used that can be pointed to specific areas to suck the water in that area and send to the filtration system.
 Pool vacuuming must be done at least once a week during the Pool season.

 To get rid of 4) bacteria and other pathogen that breed in water, the pool is ‘treated’ with chlorine – the pool disinfectant.
 Chlorine in its granular (calcium hypochlorite) form or liquid form (sodium hypochlorite) is added at the point the water comes out from the filtration system, and into the pool.
 Chlorine in water forms hypochlorous acid which kills bacteria and other pathogens.